pytroll/trollmoves/README.md

 - ``trollsift``
 - ``watchdog``

-In addition, the required packages for the transfer protocol(s) to be used.
+In addition, the required packages for the transfer protocol(s) to be used need to be installed.
 See the mover documentation below for more details.

 ### Trollmoves Client